 Mike has a particular interest in representing victims of governmental negligence, or bad faith conduct by public employees, and in particular, representing foster children harmed while in the custody of the State, students abused by school officials, and the families of inmates who have died in prison.
 Since 2012, he has obtained verdicts and settlements for abused children in excess of 12 million dollars.
 He also specializes in easement disputes, natural resource law, and DUI defense.

-Reilly Cosgrove has been an associate attorney at Kramer and Associates for four years.
+Reilly Cosgrove has been an associate attorney at Kramer and Associates for eight years.
 He devotes much of his practice to general business litigation but is most passionate about representing Alaskans who have been harmed by government agencies.
+Many of his cases are against school districts, the Offie of Children’s Services, and the Department of Corrections.

 Prior to coming to work at Kramer and Associates, he worked with Mike at a large, full-service civil firm and also worked at the Alaska Public Defender for three years.
-Reilly has been the first chair on approximately twenty trials and has won six of his last nine trials.
-He has represented clients in Barrow, Fairbanks, Anchorage, Juneau, Nome, Unalaska, and Sand Point.
+Reilly has been the first chair on approximately twenty trials.
+He has represented clients in Utqiagvik, Fairbanks, Anchorage, Juneau, Nome, Unalaska, Sand Point, Akiachak, Bethel, and Nunapitchuk.

 Reilly graduated cum laude from the Gonzaga University of Law where he took a special interest in Native American Law.
 His professors included U.S. Supreme Court Justice Anthony Kennedy, and he was published in the school’s journal.